 The Ivrindi project is located in Western Turkey and contains several gold and silver bearing quartz veins and breccia zones hosted by Upper Miocene andesitic volcanic and volcano-clastic rocks.
 A typical vein zone consists of several discrete low sulphidation style epithermal veins separated by short intervals of quartz stockwork and silicified or fresh andesite.

 A Feasibility Study was completed in 2017 which outlined a 21,260 tpd operation, extracting material from four open-pits at Ballıktepe, Karteldere, Kabaktepe and Güney-Boyun.
 The mined ore will go through a three-stage crushing circuit and onto a heap-leach pad followed by an adsorption-desorption-recovery process.
 Recoveries are estimated to average 70% for gold and 46% for silver and the mine is expected to produce approximately 159 koz of gold and 348 koz of silver per year over an initial 6 year life.
-Construction began in 2018 and the project is expected to begin producing gold and silver during the 2019 year.
+Construction of the project was completed in 2019 and the mine is currently in the ramp-up phase.

 The historic Proven and Probable Reserves (2017) are estimated at 45.0 Mt at 0.7 g/t gold and 1.6 g/t silver for 964 kozs of contained gold and 2.35 Mozs of contained silver.
 The reserves estimate was based on 86,100 metres of diamond drilling at the project.*

 * This is a historic reserve estimate and a Qualified Person has not done sufficient work to classify this estimate as a current mineral reserve estimate.
 Sandstorm Gold is not treating this as a current mineral resource estimate.

 Tümad Madencilik received a $40 million project finance loan from the European Bank for Reconstruction and Development.
 The funds will be used to develop the Lapeseki and Ivrindi projects.